Flag of Latvia: Official standards

-Presidential Standard of Latvia
+Presidential standard of Latvia

-The Standard of the President is white with the rectangular cross in the colour proportions of the national flag.
-In the centre of the cross covering the interruption of the colours of the national flag there is the Coat of Arms of Latvia.
-The height of the Coat of Arms is 1/3 of the width of the Standard, the centre of the sun depicted on the shield of the Coat of Arms is in the centre of the Standard.
+The standard of the president is white with the rectangular cross in the colour proportions of the national flag.
+The centre of the cross covered a white rectangular panel bearing the coat of arms of Latvia.
+The height of the coat of arms is 1/3 of the width of the Standard, the centre of the sun depicted on the shield of the coat of arms is in the centre of the Standard.
 The proportion between the width of the national colours and that of the Standard is 1:5.
 The proportion between the length and width of the Standard is 3:2.

-Standard of the Prime Minister of Latvia
+Prime Ministerial standard of Latvia

-The Standard of the Prime Minister of Latvia is white with the symmetric cross in the colour proportions of the national flag.
-In top left canton of the flag the Coat of Arms is placed.
-The height of coat of arms is 5/6 of the height of canton, sun of coat of arms is in centre of canton.
+The standard of the prime minister is white with the symmetric cross in the colour proportions of the national flag.
+In top left canton of the flag, the coat of arms is placed.
+The height of coat of arms is 5/6 of the height of canton, and the sun of coat of arms is in the centre of the canton.
 The proportion between the width of the national colours and that of the Banner is 1:5.
 The proportion between the length and width of the Banner is 3:2.

-Standard of the Speaker of the Saeima
+Standard of the speaker of the Saeima

-The Standard of the Speaker of the Saeima is white with the symmetric cross in the colour proportions of the national flag.
-In top right canton of the flag the Coat of Arms is placed.
+The standard of the speaker of the Saeima is white with the symmetric cross in the colour proportions of the national flag.
+In top right canton of the flag the coat of arms is placed.
 The height of the coat of arms is 5/6 of the height of the canton; the sun of coat of arms is in the centre of the canton.
 The proportion between the width of the national colours and that of the Banner is 1:5.
 The proportion between the length and width of the Banner is 3:2.

-Standard of the Minister of Defence of Latvia
+Standard of the minister of defence of Latvia

-The Flag of the Minister of Defence of Latvia is white with the symmetric cross in the colour proportions of the national flag.
+The flag of the defence minister is white with the symmetric cross in the colour proportions of the national flag.
 In top left canton of the flag the soldier insignia is placed.
 The height of insignia is 3/5 of the height of canton.
 The proportion between the width of the national colours and that of the Banner is 1:5.
 The proportion between the length and width of the Banner is 3:2.